 The Australia-Japan Research Centre undertakes policy-oriented research on the Japanese economy its relations with Australia and the Asia Pacific region.

 The Centre for Applied Macroeconomic Analysis (CAMA) is a global network of researchers in universities, governments, international organisations and corporations working on applied macroeconomic and financial market issues.

-The Centre for Climate Economics and Policy (CCEP) is a network of researchers and experts working on climate change economics and policy and analysis of related topics.
+The Centre for Climate & Energy Policy (CCEP) is a network of researchers and experts working on climate change economics and policy and analysis of related topics.
 CCEP is an organised research unit at Crawford School of Public Policy at The Australian National University.